 A reasonable increase of the audible noise is to be expected, if the frequency and the vibration mode of a tone are close to the corresponding values of the resonant structure of the motor.
 In some cases, objectionable tones may be avoided by changes to the parameter assignment of the converter.

-Table B.2 shows the typical increase of noise, at converter supply, when compared to the noise at sinusoidal supply, with the same fundamental values of voltage and frequency.
+Table 5 shows the typical increase of noise, at converter supply, when compared to the noise at sinusoidal supply, with the same fundamental values of voltage and frequency.

-Table B.2 Increments of A-Weighted Noise Values
+Table 5 Increments of A-Weighted Noise Values

+(Clause C-2)